ami-iit/element_cfd-simulation/README.md

 The same as before can be done on the complete iCub robot estimating the aerodynamic forces acting on it.

 ### To simulate the dynamics and aerodynamic forces together.
-The objective is to implement aerodynamic coefficients in Gazebo software in order to obtain the best real simulation and valuate the effects of aerodynamic forces on the iCub.
+The objective is to implement aerodynamic coefficients in Gazebo software in order to obtain the best real simulation and evaluate the effects of aerodynamic forces on the iCub.

 ## Outcomes